Churches for Middle East Peace: Advocacy

-CMEP emphasizes the important role that Christians have to play in prospects for pluralism and democracy in Palestinian society and supports a safe and secure state of Israel.
+CMEP policy positions advocate for a just and lasting peace between Israelis and Palestinians through the end of occupation, recognition of shared rights to land and holy sites, and respect for international law.
+They emphasize nonviolent resistance, human rights, religious freedom, restorative justice, and opposition to all forms of bigotry, while supporting humanitarian aid and inclusive peacebuilding efforts, particularly involving women and marginalized communities.
+CMEP also emphasizes the role that Christians have to play in prospects for pluralism and democracy in Palestinian society and supports a safe and secure state of Israel.
 It urges the United States to pursue the creation of a Palestinian state and the end of Israel's occupation as integral to helping Israel achieve the security, recognition and normalization of relations with all countries of the region that it has long been denied.

-CMEP has vocally supported the efforts of the Obama Administration to re-establish direct negotiations between Israeli and Palestinian parties.
+CMEP supported the efforts of the Obama Administration to re-establish direct negotiations between Israeli and Palestinian parties.
 On August 30, 2010, they organized a letter to President Obama stating support for his goal of ending the occupation that has existed since 1967 and achieving a just and comprehensive two-state solution to the current conflict.
 Signed by the leadership of 29 national Catholic, Orthodox, mainline Protestant, Evangelical, and historic African American denominations and organizations, the letter acknowledged the difficulties in achieving this goal, but pledged the U.S. Christian community's efforts to expand the dialogue with American Jewish and Palestinian communities to help achieve this goal.

 CMEP has also advocated for U.S. leadership in ending the humanitarian crisis in Gaza.
 In June 2010 they issued a statement advocating for the relief of the blockade of Gaza.
 In doing so, they affirmed their position that Palestinians have the right to more than just humanitarian aid.
 They are entitled "to trade, travel, study, and engage in productive work, subject only to reasonable security requirements, and to take part in building a viable Palestinian state together with those who live in the West Bank.
 Israel has the right to self-defense and to prevent illicit trafficking in arms."

-CMEP takes an even handed approach, emphasizing the need for both sides to create the conditions for peace.
+CMEP takes an even-handed approach, emphasizing the need for both sides to create the conditions for peace.
 During the 2008–2009 Gaza War, CMEP acknowledged that "Israel's massive military operation has taken a terrible toll on Gaza's population and public infrastructure, while ongoing indiscriminate rocket attacks against towns in southern Israel have made normal life there impossible."
-CMEP has received praise for its bi-partisan and even handed approach, seeking only to move toward a negotiated peace for both Israel and Palestinians.